PhysicsX/QTonRaspberryPi/README.md

 However, if you prefer not to follow these steps, I have shared the tar files that I compiled for the Raspberry Pi, along with the related sysroot and toolchain.
 You can download them.
 In this case, you will need to have the correct dependencies.
 It's your choice.

-We need some dependencies on the host for remote debugging with vscode.
+I assume you have vscode already, we need some dependencies on the host for remote debugging with vscode.
 ```bash
 $ sudo apt-get install sshpass gdb-multiarch
 ```